Robert Gilmour Leckie

-Robert Gilmour Leckie (23 August 1833 – 5 November 1914) was a Scottish-born Canadian major who may almost be described as the father of mining engineering in Canada.
+Robert Gilmour Leckie (23 August 1833 – 5 November 1913) was a Scottish-born Canadian major who may almost be described as the father of mining engineering in Canada.
 He had a long and professional career as a mining engineer in the Canadian provinces of Quebec, Nova Scotia and Ontario, during which time he had contributed technical articles to mining publications.

 Personal life

-Leckie was born to Robert Leckie and Margaret Gilmour in Renfrewshire, Scotland on August 23, 1833.
+Leckie was born to Robert Leckie and Margaret Gilmour in Renfrewshire, Scotland, on August 23, 1833.
 He attended the High School of Glasgow and Glasgow Technical College.
-In 1856, he came to Montreal, Quebec where he was associated with a shipbuilding enterprise for a time.
+In 1856, he came to Montreal, where he was associated with a shipbuilding enterprise for a time.
 Leckie took a great interest in military affairs during his later years in life and held a commission as lieutenant in a rifle company raised in the Eastern Townships during the 1866–1871 Fenian raids.
 In 1882, he was gazetted major in the 53rd Sherbrooke Battalion, with which regiment he remained for several years.
 By 1894, Leckie became well-known to Montreal businessmen and financiers as a businessman of ability and energy.

 Robert Gilmore Leckie was an ardent imperialist, a stalwart conservative in politics and a member of the Church of England.
 He was also an absolute sportsman and participated in curling, racing, cricketing, fishing and hunting.
 Leckie, in co-operation with Charles Fergie and John Hardman, was chiefly responsible for the organization of the Mining Society of Nova Scotia, of which he was a vice-president.
 He was the first president of the Federated Canadian Mining Institute and a charter member of the Canadian Mining Institute, the latter of which was a reorganization of the original society.
 Only once in 20 years had he failed to be present at the annual meetings of the Canadian Mining Institute.
 In 1879, Leckie joined the American Institute of Mining Engineers and was a vice-president of that society in 1893–1894.

-Leckie married his first wife Sarah Jane Plimsoll Edwards in 1866, with whom he had eight children: Robert Gilmour Edwards Leckie (b.
-1869), Alice Anges Leckie (b.
+Leckie married his first wife Sarah Jane Plimsoll Edwards on 1 September 1868, with whom he had eight children: Robert Gilmour Edwards Leckie (b.
+1869), Alice Agnes Leckie (b.
 1870), John Edward Leckie (b.
 1872), Margaret Amy Gilmour Leckie (b.
-1875), Edith Lydia Louise Leckie (b.
-1878), Marion Annie Urquhart Leckie (b.
-1879), Florence Sarah Plimsoll Leckie (b. ~1880) and Dorothy Frances Worthington Leckie (b.
-1889).
+1875), Marion Annie Urquhart Leckie (b.
+1877), Edith Lydia Louise Leckie (b.
+1878), Florence Sarah Plimsoll Leckie (b.
+1880) and Dorothy Frances Worthington Leckie (b.
+1887).
 Edwards died in 1893 and Leckie subsequently married his second wife Margaret Harriet Potter in 1910.
 They had one daughter, Phyllis Gilmour Leckie (b.
 1910).
-Robert Gilmour Leckie died at the age of 81 on November 5, 1914 in Sudbury, Ontario.
+Robert Gilmour Leckie died at the age of 80 on November 5, 1913 in Sudbury, Ontario.